ines/course-starter-python/docs/index.md

 ```
 npm run dev
 ```

 Delivering this as an output (copy and paste this address into any browser) :
 ```
-You can now view DSCI-571 in the browser.
+You can now view course-starter-python in the browser.

   http://localhost:8000/
 ```
+This should be the begining of a functioning starter-course!

+Now that you have a website that is deploying on your local server we can now begin the steps to customize it to your own taste.

 ## Customization